ROCm/HIP/docs/understand/compilers.rst

 Offline compilation
 --------------------------------------------------------------------------------

-The HIP code compilation is performed in two stages: host and  device code compilation stage.
-For more information, see the :doc:`ROCm compiler reference <llvm-project:reference/rocmcc>`.
+Offline compilation is performed in two steps: host and  device code compilation.

+- Host-code compilation: On the host side, ``amdclang++`` or ``hipcc`` can compile the host code in one step without other C++ compilers.

-- Device-code compilation stage: The compiled device code is embedded into the host object file.
+- Device-code compilation: The compiled device code is embedded into the host object file.
 Depending on the platform, the device code can be compiled into assembly or binary.

-- Host-code compilation stage: On the host side, ``hipcc`` or ``amdclang++`` can compile the host code in one step without other C++ compilers.

 For an example on how to compile HIP from the command line, see :ref:`SAXPY tutorial <compiling_on_the_command_line>` .